obieze375/telco-agentic-study-o.e/submission/Phase_3/Competition_Guidelines.md

 > [!NOTE]
+> Participants are hihgly encouraged to submit a technical report of their solution together with the zip file.
+> However, this is not mandatory and will not be considered in the eval process.
-> IMPORTANT: The 3 selected winners for each track will have to also submit a technical report presenting the proposed solutions.
+> IMPORTANT: The 3 selected winners for each track will have to also submit the technical report presenting the proposed solutions.

 ---